India Pale Ale - quick

 hops finish more in the future.
 Definite success!!!

-beer has continued to mature extremely well - very sweet, quite
+continued to mature extremely well - very sweet, quite bitter,

 yeast (to ferment the sugar)

-understand the different flavors and aromas derived from different
+different flavors and aromas derived from different types of hops,

-of feldspar mineral that has a variety of chemical compositions
+mineral that has a variety of chemical compositions ranging from

 - when minerals have a variety of compositions, we say it displays